-A new Identification scanning flow that addresses high drop-offs resulted from our current Driver License scanning flow and accommodates market requirements.
+A new identification scanning flow that addresses the high drop-offs resulting from our current Driver’s License scanning flow and accommodates market requirements.

 A project for Lime’s mobile app

 My work: Designed the whole ID scanning flow and planned for the future roadmap.